GalvanizeOpenSource/stats-shortcourse/src/combinatorics.rst

 Factorials
 --------------

+Count the number of ways to order a set of objects.

 If there are 10 lottery balls and we want draw them all, how many possible orderings are there?

 >>> import math